sarahmurphy86/sarahmurphy86.github.io/README.md

 #### Interface sketches and wireframes

 It was then time to get the pen and paper out, sketching a low-fidelity user interface.
-After presenting these to the team for some initial feedback (e.g.centering the submit button), I then moved onto UXPin to produce some wireframes - you can see my iterative process below.
+Following some initial feedback from the team (e.g. centering the submit button), I moved onto UXPin to produce some wireframes - you can see my iterative process below.

 ![Sketching](https://sarahmurphy86.github.io/assets/sketch_and_wireframe.png)

 #### Prototype

-My next step was to build an interactive mock-up of the site, in order to experience what it would 'feel' like from a user perspective navigating through the app.
-After presenting this to my colleagues, we were all clear about how we wanted the app to look, feel and function before we started work building it.
+My next step was to build an interactive mock-up of the site, so that I could bring the user interface to life.
+This meant my colleagues and I were able to experience what it would ‘feel’ like to navigate through the app, what the end product could look like and how the functionality should work before we began building it.

 You can take a look at the prototype by clicking on the link below.